 Maryland’s House of Delegates and Senate are both Democrat-controlled.
 This year, they passed legislation that will implement a ballot question in the November 2024 General Election, asking Maryland voters to amend the state constitution to include a “right” to abortion.
 The Maryland General Assembly also passed legislation that requires public universities to either provide abortion services on-campus or refer students seeking abortion services to off-campus abortion providers.

-Maryland’s Missouri-style judicial nomination system leaves it vulnerable to a judicially-created “right to abortion” in the state constitution.
-Maryland’s appellate judges nominated by the governor from a shortlist prepared by the Maryland Judicial Nominating Commission, and then confirmed by the Maryland Senate.
+Maryland’s Missouri-style judicial nomination system leaves it vulnerable to a judicially created “right to abortion” in the state constitution.
+Maryland’s appellate judges were nominated by the governor from a shortlist prepared by the Maryland Judicial Nominating Commission and then confirmed by the Maryland Senate.

 Receive the latest pro-life news & legal alerts

 Stay informed as we advance the human right to life.

 Maryland Abortion Quick Facts

 - Abortion is legal in Maryland.

 - Maryland limits abortions after viability, usually 24-26 weeks gestational age.

 - Chemical abortion pills could be more tightly regulated in Maryland and can be prescribed via telemedicine.

 Americans United for Life advances the human right to life across the spectrum of issues confronting the dignity of the human person.
 AUL’s comprehensive analysis of Maryland’s state laws on human life span the full spectrum of life issues from abortion, to health and safety protections, to patient informed consent, to conscience rights and bioethics.